ECNU-ILOG/QCCDM/README.md

 # CDM_ILOG

-> This is a comprehensive repository specializing in Cognitive Diagnosis Models.
+:smile_cat: Welcome to CDM_ILOG, this is a comprehensive repository specializing in Cognitive Diagnosis Models.

 ------